Facilities & Building Use

 Interested in using a space at Steele High School after hours?
 Please check the following calendars for possible conflicts before you complete the online Building Use Permit above!
 Note: Not all high school athletic practices and events are listed on the calendars below.

-The levy on the November 7th ballot represents the latest phase in a collaborative facilities process that makes wise use of available resources, sets Amherst up to receive significant state support for future academic building projects, and aims to make the district’s facilities safe and fully functional for students, employees, and community members.
-The process began with the construction of Amherst Junior High and continued with the construction of Powers Elementary.
+Safety and reliability are necessary in all Amherst Schools facilities.
+The passage of the replacement levy represents the latest phase in a collaborative facilities process that makes wise use of available resources, sets Amherst up to receive significant state support for future academic building projects, and aims to make the district’s facilities safe and fully functional for students, employees, and community members.

 Transportation